dojo/docs/dojo/dnd.rst

 Following CSS classes are used:

-* dojoMoveItem --- assigned to the dragged node when the drag is in progress.
+* ``dojoMoveItem`` --- assigned to the dragged node when the move is in progress.

 =================
 Summary of topics
 =================

-While local events are the preferred way to handle state changes, in some cases topics (named global events) can simplify an application.
+While local events are the preferred way to handle state changes, in some cases topics (named global events) can be used. **Please double-check if you have to use topics instead of events.**

-Following topic events can be generated by dojo.dnd.Manager:
+Following topic events can be generated by Manager_:

-* /dnd/start --- when DnD starts.
-Current source, nodes, and the copy flag (see Manager.startDrag() for more info) are passed as parameters of this event.
+* ``/dnd/start`` --- when DnD starts.
+Current ``source``, ``nodes``, and ``copy`` flag (see Manager_'s ``startDrag()`` for more info) are passed as parameters of this event.
-* /dnd/source/over --- when the mouse moves over a source.
+* ``/dnd/source/over`` --- when the mouse moves over a source.
 The source in question is passed as a parameter.
 The same event is raised when the mouse goes out of a source.
-In this case null is passed as a parameter.
+In this case ``null`` is passed as a parameter.
-* /dnd/drop/before --- raised just before the drop.
+* ``/dnd/drop/before`` --- raised just before the drop.
 It can be used to capture the drop parameters.
-Parameters are the same as for /dnd/drop, but reflect current values.
+Parameters are the same as for ``/dnd/drop``.
-* /dnd/drop --- raised to perform a drop.
-The first three parameters are the same as for /dnd/start.
+* ``/dnd/drop`` --- raised to perform a drop.
+The first three parameters are the same as for ``/dnd/start``.
 The fourth parameter is the target object.
 Note that during the processing of this event nodes can be already moved, or reused.
-If you need the original nodes, use /dnd/drop/before to capture them.
+If you need the original nodes, use ``/dnd/drop/before`` to capture them, or use events local to source/target objects.
-* /dnd/cancel --- when DnD was cancelled either by user (by hitting Esc), or by dropping items in illegal location.
+* ``/dnd/cancel`` --- when DnD was cancelled either by user (by hitting Esc), or by dropping items in illegal location.
+This topic has no parameters.

-All sources subscribe to dojo.dnd.Manager's topics.
-Some users fail to understand that if they override, say, onDndDrop() method, which is a /dnd/drop topic listener, it will be called every time /dnd/drop is signaled.
-It means it will be notified even if your source was not a part of the DnD exchange --- it wasn't a source for the items, and it is not a target of the drop.
-If you subclass dojo.dnd.Source and override onDndDrop(), your new method will be called for every instance of your class.
-Do not despair --- it is very easy to filter out unneeded cases.
-Just use the manager to see what objects are involved.
+All sources subscribe to Manager_'s topics.
+Some users fail to understand that if they override, say, ``onDndDrop()`` method, which is a ``/dnd/drop`` topic listener, it will be called **every time** ``/dnd/drop`` is signaled.
+It means it will be notified even if your source was not the part of the DnD exchange --- it wasn't a source of the items, and it is not a target of the drop.
+If you subclass Source_ and override ``onDndDrop()``, your new method will be called for every instance of your class.

-Following topic events are raised by dojo.dnd.Moveable:
+Following topic events are raised by Moveable_:

-* /dnd/move/start --- published by the default implementation of Moveable.onMoveStart() passing a mover as parameter.
+* ``/dnd/move/start`` --- published by the default implementation of Moveable_'s ``onMoveStart()`` passing a mover_ as parameter.
-* /dnd/move/stop --- published by the default implementation of Moveable.onMoveStop() passing a mover as parameter.
+* ``/dnd/move/stop`` --- published by the default implementation of Moveable_'s ``onMoveStop()`` passing a mover as parameter.

 ===============
 Available tests